warner/python-spake2/README.md

 To run the built-in speed tests, just run the bench_spake2.py script.

 SPAKE2 consists of two phases, separated by a single message exchange.
-On my 2008 mac laptop, the default `params_80` security level takes about 20ms to complete both phases.
-The `params_112` level takes about 185ms, and `params_128` takes about 422ms.
+On my 2012 Mac Mini (2.6GHz Core-i7), the default `Params1024` security level takes about 3.3ms to complete both phases.
+The `Params2048` level takes about 16ms, and `Params3072` takes about 32ms.
 The two phases take roughly equal time.

 This library uses only Python.
 A version which used C speedups for the large modular multiplication operations would probably be an order of magnitude